aau-claaudia/hpc/docs/ai-lab/guides/running-jobs.md

 - **`#SBATCH` lines**: Slurm directives that configure your job
 - **Commands below**: What you want to run

+To save your script and return to the terminal press `ctrl s` and thereafter `ctrl x`.

 ### Submitting the Job

 ```bash